openforcefield/openff-evaluator/docs/index.rst

 free energies and host-guest binding affinities.

-Included for most of these properties is the ability to calculate their derivatives with respect to force field parameters, making the framework ideal for evaluating the objective function and it's gradient as part of a force field optimisation.
+Included for most of these properties is the ability to calculate their derivatives with respect to force field parameters, making the framework ideal for evaluating an objective function and it's gradient as part of a force field optimisation.

 .. table:: The physical properties which are natively supported by the framework.